ksimes/trainControl/README.md

-Once everything is setup, your LEGO/Duplo train is ready to go on the tracks, the Rasp Pi is running and the command `python3 mqttsub.py` has been run and is sync'd with the train (you will need to press the button on not of the Lego controller uint and wait until the flashing stops, the LED becomes steady and then turns blue which indicates that it connected to the mqttsub program) and you have your website deployed and can hit the angular front end.
-Then just hit the button and see if the train starts going.
+Once everything is setup, your LEGO/Duplo train is ready to go on the tracks, the Rasp Pi is running and the command `python3 mqttsub.py` has been run on the Rasp Pi and is sync'd with the train (you will need to press the button on top of the Lego controller unit (which will probably be built into your train) and wait until the flashing stops, the LED becomes steady and then turns blue which indicates that it connected to the mqttsub program) and you have your website deployed and can hit the angular front end.
+Then just hit the 'start train' button on the website and see if the train starts going!

 Any problems email me at simon.king at stronans.com (replacing the at with the usual symbol)